 If you have been surfing the Internet for some time then you may have become aware of some Internet laws.
-Now, when I use the word “law”, its not in a legal legal sense.
-Instead, its an observation regarding human behavior that appears to be so probable and predictable, it is described as a ‘law’ … for example “Murphy’s Law” which states “Anything that can go wrong, will“.
+Now, when I use the word “law”, it is not in a legal legal sense.
+Instead, it is an observation regarding human behavior that appears to be so probable and predictable, it is described as a ‘law’ … for example “Murphy’s Law” which states “Anything that can go wrong, will“.
 Well, it turns out that Murphy does not live alone, the Internet has given birth to a lot of new “laws”, or has it?
-Lets see.
+Let’s see.

 Skeptics, by their very nature, engage in a lot in Internet discussions, so they should often trip over instances of these.
 Lets take a quick look at some and see if they sound familiar.